yonaka15/rust-ekf/README.md

 2.  **Initialization**:

     -   For the first iteration, the covariance matrix P is initialized to an identity matrix scaled by 1.0.
-    -   The **process noise matrix Q** is also initialized to an identity matrix scaled by 0.1.
-You may need to adjust these values based on your specific system.
 3.  **Dynamic Update**:

     -   With each iteration, the covariance matrix P is updated to reflect the propagated uncertainty based on the current state, dynamics, and noise.